How to Pitch Slate

 So you’d like to write for Slate—that’s great!
 If you haven’t worked with us before, here are a few pointers on how to craft a pitch and capture our attention.

-Do read the Slate site to get a sense of the magazine’s voice and examples of pieces that have been done in a similar vein.
+Do read Slate to get a sense of the magazine’s voice and examples of pieces that have been done in a similar vein.

 Do Google your idea.
 It may seem like a no-brainer, but often we reject a pitch because the writer’s argument doesn’t feel fresh or original.
-A brief search for other articles on your proposed subject can go a long way to figuring out what’s been written about it, so you can avoid pitching something that feels familiar.
-This research might also help inform your take—perhaps someone has indeed made your point, but you see a fundamental flaw in their argument, or disagree with their conclusions.
-That’s one way to frame your pitch!
+A brief search for other articles on your proposed subject can go a long way to figuring out what’s been written about it here or elsewhere, so you can avoid pitching something that feels familiar.

-Do be mindful if you pitch your idea to multiple publications.
-We try to reply to everyone in a timely manner, typically within one to two days.
-As a general rule, and if the story isn’t too timely, it’s best to wait that amount of time before sharing the pitch with another publication.
-If you do decide to cast a wide net, it’s always helpful to let us know ahead of time so we can respond accordingly.
+Do let us know if you pitch your idea to multiple publications.
+As a general rule, if the story isn’t too timely, it’s ideal to wait about a week before sharing the pitch with another publication.

-To give you a sense of the kind of pitch that will catch our eyes, here’s one recently from a freelancer that eventually became a Slate story:
+To give you a sense of the kind of pitches that will catch our eyes, here is one recently from a freelancer that became a Slate story: